 The current quality indicators measure aspects of the quality of clinical care in aged care homes:

 These have been selected because they can happen to older people who live in aged care homes.

 More quality indicators will be introduced in the future.
 Research is being done to make sure the information collected is valid and reliable.
 Future quality indicators will cover both aged care homes and home care services, and may include measures such as experiences of care and quality of life.

 The program aims to help you understand what level of quality to expect in aged care.

 Service providers can use these indicators to improve their care and services.
 In time, participating service providers will be able to share their results and tell you how they are actively monitoring and improving the quality of their services.
 You can then use this information to help make decisions about your care, and to choose the right service provider for your needs.

 Aged care service providers participating in the program collect and submit data to the Australian Government every three months.
 They can then access a report comparing their results to other homes taking part in the program.
 The government does not receive any data that can personally identify you.

 All aged care homes need to meet accreditation standards, whether or not they participate in the quality indicators program.
 All service providers should be able to tell you about the quality of their care and services, and their improvement activities.

 If your aged care home participates in the National Aged Care Quality Indicator Program you can receive information about how the results will be collected and used.
 Your results are anonymous, but will provide valuable information for your aged care home to improve their care and services.

-Read more about quality on the Australian Aged Care Quality Agency website.
+Read more about quality on the Aged Care Quality and Safety Commission website.